 The PKFIL Board comprises at least one member from each geographical region and each region has a Board.
-The following committees have been established which report to the Board:
+There are two international committees responsible for professional and practice standards being:

+- International Professional Standards

+Committee (including Assurance) this

-International Professional Standards Committee - this establishes the minimum professional standards to be met by member firms and conducts a global quality review programme.
-It also promotes audit materials and capabilities as well as organising audit and accounting events
+establishes the minimum professional

+standards to be met by member firms and

+conducts a global quality review programme.
+It

+also promotes audit materials and capabilities

+as well as organising audit and accounting

+events.

+- International Tax Committee this promotoes the development of tax capabilities on a global basis and organises tax events.